Activities in Amsterdam to do on your city break

-Amsterdam makes a wonderful destination for a long weekend or short trip, as it has a great range of attractions and activities to keep everyone happy.
+Amsterdam makes a wonderful destination for a long weekend or short trip, as it has a great range of attractions and activities in Amsterdam to keep everyone happy.

 Activities in Amsterdam